 Even if you have an employer-sponsored 401(k), you should still consider opening an IRA to supplement your retirement.

 Even if you have an employer-sponsored 401(k), you should still consider signing up for an IRA to supplement your retirement.
 I chose to max out my employer match in my traditional 401(k) and open a Roth IRA to make the most of my retirement savings.

 Is a 401(k) a Good Idea?

 A 401(k) is an ideal first step to saving for retirement.
-If your employer offers a 401(k), look into maxing out the amount it will match, and consider either adding more money each month or opening an IRA in addition to your 401(k).
+If your employer offers one, look into maxing out the amount it will match, and consider contributing more money each month or opening an IRA too.

 Catherine Hiles is a mother of two trying to balance retirement investment with child care costs and regular savings.
 She currently has a traditional 401(k), a Roth IRA and a sizable monthly day care payment.

-The Penny Hoarder Editor Susan Jacobson contributed to this report.
+Susan Jacobson, former editor for The Penny Hoarder, contributed to this report.